10.2.4. #pragma and #ifndef: Actor 2

 2. Or use #pragma once

-6. The compiler system reads and processes each file once, from top to bottom, and every identifier or name encountered by the compiler must be declared before it can be used
+6. The compiler system reads and processes each file once, from top to bottom, and every identifier or name the compiler encounters must be declared before it's use